EuMemo0800/PAP/README.md

-Just trying do a minecraft server with my own plugins im newbie
+just trying to make a minecraft server im newbie